 Do Not Use Pre-Chopped Snacking Dates

 The snacking dates usually have a coating on them that keeps them from sticking to your fingers.
 While this is great for snacking, the coating will contribute to preventing your date ball mixture from sticking together to form nicely-packed balls.
 I recommend using the 8 ounce bags of whole pitted dates.
+Dates supplier Malaysia is a place where you can buy all varieties of dates fruit at wholesale prices in Malaysia.

 Size Matters - Smaller The Better